Home together 24/7. Home office, homeschooling, social distancing, essential work. Family life is unrecognisable from as little as a week ago.

 The best structure or schedule is the one that works for you and your family’s individual needs.

-5 small daily habits that can help you centre yourself
+5 small daily habits that help you centre yourself

 Both breathing and drinking water raises your oxygen levels, which helps bring the stress hormones down.

-- Think about what you’re grateful for.
 Our thoughts determine our feelings, which determine our actions.
-Proactively thinking about what you’re grateful for creates positive energy, which is great for the immune system.
+Proactively thinking about what you’re grateful for creates positive energy, which boosts the immune system.

 Write down one small thing you’re grateful for at certain moments throughout the day, e.g. when you put the kettle on to make a cup of tea.
-Writing down one thing you’re grateful for when you go to bed can help you sleep better too.
-Writing down what you’re grateful for makes the thought real and acts as an anchor for positive energy.
+Writing down one thing you’re grateful for before you go to bed can help you sleep better too.